DIDONEproject/musif/docs/source/CLI.md

     -e, --extension=EXTENSION
         Type: str
         Default: '.xml'
-        extension, including the dot, e.g. '.mid', '.krn', '.mxl'; only has effect if `source_dir` is used -n, --njobs=NJOBS
+        extension, including the dot, e.g. '.mid', '.krn', '.mxl'; only has effect if `source_dir` is used, otherwise it's inferred from the file names; if one of ['.mxl', '.xml', '.musicxml'] is passed, all the other used as well; you can set it to a list or to a tuple to include multiple extensions;
+    -n, --njobs=NJOBS
         Type: int
         Default: -1